-Landlords are required to report their property income for the tax year, but many use a reporting year to 31 March, which is treated as equivalent to 5 April.
+Landlords are required to report their property income for each tax year that ends on 5 April, but many report for the year to 31 March, which is treated as equivalent to 5 April.

-From 6 April 2024, all unincorporated businesses will have to report their turnover, expenses, and profit or loss to HMRC for the tax year, irrespective of the accounting period the business uses.
+From 6 April 2024, all unincorporated businesses will have to report their turnover, expenses, and profit or loss, to HMRC for each tax year, irrespective of the accounting period the business uses.
 This is referred to as the 'tax year basis'.

-Where the businesses currently uses an accounting period that ends on 31 March or 5 April, (or a day in between), it won't be affected by the change from the current year basis to the tax year basis from 6 April 2024.
+Where the business currently uses an accounting period that ends on 31 March or 5 April, (or a day in between those dates), it won't be affected by the switch from the current year basis to the tax year basis from 6 April 2024.

-A business which draws up accounts to another date (say 30 September) will have to apportion turnover and expenses from two years of accounts to report the figures to HMRC on a tax year basis under MTD ITSA.
+A business which draws up accounts to another date (say 30 September) will have to apportion turnover and expenses from two years of accounts to report the figures to HMRC on a tax year basis from 2024/25 to prepare for the new reporting regime under MTD ITSA.

-There will be a transitional year in 2023/24 when reporting and taxing of profits will move from the current year basis to the tax year basis.
+There will be a transitional year in 2023/24 when the reporting and taxing of profits will move from the current year basis to the tax year basis.
 The taxpayer will be able to off-set any overlap relief against the profits assessed in 2023/24, which may have formed when the business commenced.
-Where excess profits are assessed in 2023/24 those extra profits will be automatically spread over five years.
+Where excess profits are assessed in 2023/24 those extra profits will be automatically spread for tax purposes over the five years to 2027/28.

-Transition to tax year basis required for MTD ITSA
+Transition to tax year basis

-Julie's farm draws up her accounts to 30 September and makes a profit of £48,000 per year.
+Julie draws up her accounts to 30 September and makes a profit of £48,000 per year.
 In 2023/24 Julie will have to report the following profits on her self-assessment tax return:

-Year to 30 September 2023 £48,000 Period: 1 October 2023 to 5 April 2024 (portion of profits from year to 30 September 2024) £24,000 Total profits assessed, subject to overlap relief £72,000
+Year to 30 September 2023 £48,000 Period: 1 October 2023 to 5 April 2024 (portion of profits from year to 30 September 2024) £24,000 Total profits assessed, subject to overlap £72,000

-The extra profits of £24,000 will be spread over the years 2023/24 to 2027/28 and taxed in those years.
+The extra profits of £24,000 will be spread equally over the years 2023/24 to 2027/28 and taxed in those years.